Loading...

 Wolves are traditionally predators of sheep, so it's not a very nice or positive term to refer to them as.

-Okay, another check for understanding, you ready?
-True or false, Ma's opinion of Babe changes during their short encounter in the stables.
+You ready?
+True or false?
+Ma's opinion of Babe changes during their short encounter in the stables.

 Is that true or is that false?
 Pause the video and answer now.

-Well done if you said that's true, it does change, doesn't it?
-She's not sure of him at the beginning referring to him as a wolf as well, but then it does change.
+It does change, doesn't it?
+She's not sure of him at the beginning, referring to him as a wolf as well, but then it does change.

-So can you justify that answer with either A or B?
-Ma changes her opinion of Babe and starts to like Babe finding him kind and polite or B, Ma is surprised by Babe.
+Ma changes her opinion of Babe and starts to like Babe, finding him kind and polite.

-Pauses the video and answer now.
+Pause the video and answer now.

-Absolutely, it's A, Ma changes her opinion of Babe and starts to like Babe finding him kind and polite.
+Absolutely, it's A, Ma changes her opinion of Babe and starts to like Babe, finding him kind and polite.

 Well done.

-Okay, one last bit of reading now for this lesson.
+One last bit of reading now for this lesson.

-So can you find your book again?
-Whoever, if somebody's reading to you or if you are reading, I need you now to read from chapter four from the break on page 34, where we got to, to the end of chapter four.
+Whoever, if somebody's reading to you or if you are reading, I need you now to read from chapter four from the break on page 34 where we got to to the end of chapter four.

-So find your book, find page 34 where we've just read up to you, the little break in paragraphs and read from there to the end of the chapter.
+So find your book, find page 34 where we've just read up to the little break in paragraphs and read from there to the end of the chapter.

 Pause the video and do your reading now.